-Another 123 words (9 lines of text) covering the years 1495, 1553, 1530, 1534 and 1529 are included under the topic Early Jeay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jeay research.
+Another 105 words (8 lines of text) covering the years 1511, 1630, 1722, 1495, 1553, 1530, 1534, 1529, 1697, 1790, 1697, 1734, 1699 and 1553 are included under the topic Early Jeay History in all our PDF Extended History products and printed products wherever possible.

 Jeay Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Jay, Jaye, Jayes and others.

 Early Notables of the Jeay family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Jeay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 132 words (9 lines of text) are included under the topic Early Jeay Notables in all our PDF Extended History products and printed products wherever possible.